scijs/ndarray/README.md

 ## Why use this library instead of manual management of flat typed arrays?

 While you can recreate the functionality of this library using typed arrays and manual index arithmetic, in practice doing that is very tedious and error prone.
 It also means that you need to pass around extra semantic information, like the shape of the multidimensional array and it's striding.
-The
+Using a view, you can get nearly the same performance as a flat typed array, while still maintaining all of the relevant semantic information.

 ## Why use this library instead of numeric.js?